getargv/getargv.cpp/README.md

 ### Step 1: Downloading

-You can download a [prebuilt library with headers](http://url1), or an [installer package](http://url2) from GitHub.
+You can download a [pre-built library with headers](http://url1), or an [installer package](http://url2) from GitHub.

 ### Step 2: Installing

 The simplest way to install this lib is via homebrew, just run `brew tap getargv/tap` and then `brew install libgetargv++`.
 If you don't use homebrew, then the next easiest way to install this lib is if you downloaded the installer package, which you can simply double click to be guided through the installation via a wizard.
-If you want to have absolute controll over the installation you can unpack the prebuilt library downloaded from github and put it somewhere your compiler will pick it up, such as `/usr/local/lib` and put the headers somewhere like `/usr/local/include/libgetargv++`.
+If you want to have absolute control over the installation you can unpack the pre-built library downloaded from GitHub and put it somewhere your compiler will pick it up, such as `/usr/local/lib` and put the headers somewhere like `/usr/local/include/libgetargv++`.

 ### Step 3: Environment

 Be sure that your compiler can find this lib by checking the library and header search paths:

 ```bash
 echo | clang++ -c -v -x c++ - 2>&1 | sed -Ee '/search starts here/,/End of search list/!d;/End of search list/q'
 ```

-\attention On Apple Silicon macs, homebrew installs native packages in /opt, and puts intel libraries in /usr/local, so your compiler will only automatically pick up Intel libraries, which is almost certainly not what you want.
-You need to explicitely exclude /usr/local from your search paths in this case and add /opt/.
+\attention On Apple Silicon macs, homebrew installs native packages in `/opt`, and puts Intel libraries in `/usr/local`, so your compiler will only automatically pick up Intel libraries, which is almost certainly not what you want.
+You need to explicitly exclude `/usr/local` from your search paths in this case and add `/opt/`.

 ### System Requirements